eva-rubio/EssentialRecognition/README.md

  Repository for Eva Rubio's Senior Thesis.

  Facial Recognition Software for tracking students' attendance in the classroom.
- School Database Management System created from scrat in MySQL for the purposes of the project.
+ School Database Management System created from scratch in MySQL for the purposes of the project.